Dark Star (song): Performance history

 In 1993, Phil Lesh approached music collage artist John Oswald to do a project with "Dark Star".
-He was given over a hundred different performances of the song from between 1968 and 1993.
+Oswald was given recording tapes over a hundred different performances of the song from between 1968 and 1993.
 Oswald then built, layered, and "folded" these many performances to produce two large, recomposed versions, one running 59:59, and the second 46:46.
 The project is called Grayfolded.
 This is the only recording to include performances by every member of the group, from inception in 1965 through 1995.
 The final live performance of "Dark Star" by the Grateful Dead occurred on March 30, 1994, at The Omni in Atlanta, Georgia.

 Notable performances

 During the period when the Grateful Dead were mixing their first official live album Live/Dead, the band played a run of four shows at San Francisco's Fillmore West performing and recording "Dark Star" every night, in which they selected the February 27, 1969, performance for inclusion on their Live/Dead album.
 All four shows have been released as the Fillmore West 1969: The Complete Recordings box set.
 During this period, "Dark Star" began to take thematic shape and became a cornerstone of the Dead's jamming.

 A well-loved performance, considered by many fans to be the peak rendition of "Dark Star" is from the Fillmore East on February 13, 1970.
 This performance of the song includes the "Feelin' Groovy Jam", so-called because of its passing resemblance to "The 59th Street Bridge Song (Feelin' Groovy)" by Simon and Garfunkel.
 Other listeners favor Winterland, San Francisco, November 11, 1973, as the peak performance.
 The Dead performed Dark Star eleven times in their 1972 Europe tour, in which all were included in the official complete release of the tour.

 In an unofficial survey of the Grateful Dead's fans, the performance most cited is the Veneta, Oregon, "Dark Star" of August 27, 1972.
 A list of top ten officially released Dark Stars in that "deadhead" pick includes: